 Outside, under the whimsical, glass-coated fiber canopies, riders may sit on benches and check electronic signs announcing arrival times for buses based on real-time GPS coordinates.

-“There aren’t a lot of facilities like this, particularly for buses,” Advani said during …
+“There aren’t a lot of facilities like this, particularly for buses,” Advani said during a media tour of the center this morning. … “The aim, he said, was an iconic facility that provides “a comfortable, respectful and safe environment” for transit users.

 We’re back from a fun visit to Detroit.
 I must say, busing with a small child is good practice for riding an airplane with one.
 Bus Nerd and I are excellent at packing light (haven’t checked a bag yet), and we know how to keep Chicklet entertained on rides.* Chicklet is used to sitting quietly in vehicles full of people and a pro at sleeping on the go.
 As a result of her training, she was an absolute angel during our travels, including the bus rides to and from the airport.